orm81zp/project-BabyYodaBot/README.md

 ### Commands for further implementation

 ```

-show-birthday             - used to display a birthday: show-birthday <name>
 remove-birthday           - used to remove a birthday: remove-birthday <name>
 birthdays                 - used to display birthdays in coming days (7 by default): birthdays [days]